wincaton/week6labs/06_Instructor_Lab.md

 Thank you for visiting the all-seeing computer.

 You asked 2 questions.
-You owe $60.00 for today's service.
+You owe $60.00 for today's services.

 ```